Meridian Prints (Open Edition, Unsigned)

 Print & Shipping

 These are printed on archival 100% cotton paper, using archival inks.
-Smaller prints will be flat-packed, larger will be tube-rolled—all unframed and shipped by regular post or DHL Express (depending on location and other factors), which may range from 2-4 weeks of shipping time depending on your location.
-Printing and fulfilment is handled by Theprintspace in London.
+Smaller prints will be flat-packed, larger will be tube-rolled—all unframed and shipped by DHL or a similar courier (depending on location and other factors), which typically arrives within a few days as it is an express service.
+Printing and fulfillment is handled by Theprintspace in London.

 The prints come in four size variants: 50, 75, 100, or 150 cm tall.
 Note the 150 cm is very large and may be more costly to source framing for—I would suggest using a measuring tape on your walls before ordering.
 For this series, I often recommend a subtle and flat style frame in black, walnut, maple, or oak.